matrix-org/twim-o-matic/readme.md

 To clear the stored list, use `node watch.js -c`.
 Do this for each new post or you will include previous entries.

 When you have a collection, run: `node render.js`.
 This will read from the test room state list, and render the entries by writing some markdown to `out.md`, which will need some editing to make it presentable.

+If an entry is from the `userId` nominated in the config, that entry will not be prefixed with `>`, since we don't consider it to be quoted.

 Note the options for `render` in the section below.
 In general, to produce a final output you will use `render -mp`, `-m` to process media, and `-p` to process results from `#ping:maunium.net`.